César Tovar: Later life

-After retiring from the major leagues, Tovar played in the Mexican League in 1977 and 1978.
+After retiring from the major leagues, Tovar played in the Mexican League where he hit .345 in 121 games for the Pericos de Puebla.
+In 1978, he appeared in only 31 games for the Olmecas de Tabasco with a .336 batting average.
 In 1979, Tovar played in the short-lived Inter-American League for the Caracas Metropolitanos and hit .285 for manager Jim Busby.

-He also continued to play in the Venezuelan Winter League.
+Tovar also continued to play in the Venezuelan Winter League.
 He was a player-coach for the Águilas del Zulia team that won the 1984 league championship before going on to win the 1984 Caribbean Series.
 He retired as a player at the age of 45 after two final games in the winter of 1985–86.
+Over a 26-season career in the Venezuelan Professional Baseball League, Tovar appeared in 1,116 games posting a .286 batting average, along with 23 home runs and 399 runs batted in.
+His 1,224 career hits and 1,116 games played ranks fourth in league history.
+As of 2014, he ranked second in runs scored (635) and stolen bases (146), and third in doubles (191).

+After his playing career, Tovar continued to serve with the Águilas del Zulia as a coach where his protégé was future MLB player, Carlos Quintana who called him his "second father".
+He helped support children's charities in Venezuela by collecting baseball uniforms and equipment.
+He also worked as a softball coach for the Venezuelan Horse Racing Authority, which sponsored recreation for its workers and their families.
 In August 1990, he managed the Venezuelan team to a 1–7 last place finish in the Baseball World Cup, which was held in Edmonton, Alberta, Canada.

-Tovar died on July 14, 1994, of pancreatic cancer in Caracas, at the age of 54.
-He was inducted into the Venezuelan Baseball Hall of Fame in 2003.
+Tovar died on July 14, 1994, of pancreatic cancer in Caracas at age 54.
+The level of pride and admiration with which the Venezuelan public held for Tovar's playing career was such that the nation's president, Rafael Caldera, attended his funeral.
+He was inducted into the Venezuelan Sports Hall of Fame in 1996 and the Venezuelan Baseball Hall of Fame in 2003 as part of its inaugural class.
+Tovar was posthumously inducted into the Minnesota Twins Hall of Fame in 2022.